 About Hannah

-My journey into birth work began with a deep love for my career at Overlake Childbirth Center.
-For over six years, I’ve worked closely with nurses, midwives, and providers, giving me a front-row seat to the many ways birth and postpartum can unfold.
-This experience offered me a unique lens and a deep understanding of how to help families navigate the hospital system with confidence and clarity.
+My journey into birth work began when I started my career at Overlake Hospital’s childbirth center.
+For over six years, I worked closely with nurses, midwives, and providers, which gave me a front-row seat to the many ways birth and postpartum can unfold.
+That experience offered me a unique lens and a deep understanding of how to help families navigate the hospital system with confidence and clarity.

 When I became a parent, everything changed.
 Experiencing pregnancy, birth, and the transition into parenthood firsthand opened my eyes to the emotional depth and vulnerability of the perinatal period.
 That chapter sparked my passion and commitment to helping others feel empowered, supported and safe during this journey.